FRC-2928/FRC-Programmer-Training/docs/SoftwareInstall/vendorSoftware.md

 - Update your code to apply hardware control requests.
 See the [Control Requests](https://pro.docs.ctr-electronics.com/en/latest/docs/api-reference/api-usage/control-requests.html) documentation.
 Also see [Motor Control](../RoboRIO/motorControl.md) in this documentation.

-Another resource is the [Phoenix6](https://github.com/CrossTheRoadElec/Phoenix6-Examples/tree/main/java) example code on GitHub.
+Another resource is the [Phoenix 6](https://github.com/CrossTheRoadElec/Phoenix6-Examples/tree/main/java) example code on GitHub.
+Also see [Phoenix 6 Migration](https://pro.docs.ctr-electronics.com/en/latest/docs/migration/migration-guide/index.html) in the Phoenix documentation.

 In order to select data values (referred to as *Signal Values*) from the Phoenix hardware you need to import these classes: